 How is the procedure performed?

 Breast Enlargement surgery often involves inserting breast implants into the chest wall to enhance the size of the breasts.
-We use the world leading brand— Motiva silicone implants for breast augmentation, inserting them into a pocket either below the breast tissue or below the pectoral muscle, or in some cases partially under each.
+We use a world-leading brand— Nagor silicone implants for breast augmentation, inserting them into a pocket either below the breast tissue or below the pectoral muscle, or in some cases partially under each.

 If you are unsure what breast size or shape would suit your frame best, we have invested in one of only a few 3D body imaging systems in Scotland.
 Our Vectra 3D system will take a full body scan which is displayed on a screen, then with the assistance of your surgeon you can choose your desired breast size and shape to see how they will look before making your final selection.